 The five key reasons manufacturers are seeking to purchase MRP:

-Many manufacturers continue to use QuickBooks and QuickBooks Enterprise to handle manufacturing and accounting needs.
+At this time there is no QuickBooks MRP.
+However, many manufacturers continue to use QuickBooks and QuickBooks Enterprise to handle manufacturing and accounting needs.
 29% plan to replace QuickBooks with a different software solution, while 20 percent stated their next MRP system will not be replacing existing software.
-Whether it’s standalone MRP solution or an integrated QuickBooks app like MRPEasy, there are many options to consider when adding MRP into your business.
+Whether it’s standalone MRP solution or an integrated QuickBooks app like MRPEasy, there are many options to consider when desiring to implement MRP into your business.

 If MRP doesn’t exactly fit your needs or you need additional software to support your manufacturing systems, more options are available.
-For software that can assist across all aspects of the business, including manufacturing, logistics, payroll, CRM, HR, and more, ERP many different operations that can be tailored to any industry.
+For software that can assist across all aspects of the business, including manufacturing, logistics, business intelligence, payroll, CRM, HR, and more, an ERP solution includes many different operations that can be tailored to any industry.
 To handle specific manufacturing needs, like a manufacturing execution system (MES) or a quality management system (QMS), many different types of manufacturing software also exist.

 Choosing the right solution for your manufacturing operation can feel overwhelming.
 If you’re looking to upgrade your MRP or need exploring the manufacturing software landscape, Software Connect is here to help your business determine the right software for your specific needs.